CinnyLin/VSCode-theme/README.md

 # Cinny's VSCode Pink Theme

 My customized light theme on Visual Studio Code, using pink as my base and adding some other dreamy colors.

-(a sample can be found in the Screenshot in the repository.)
+(A sample can be found in the Screenshot in the repository.
+I still can't figure out how to upload an image from my local file to README.md, I copied pasted the absolute path for my image and still didn't link.
+Please teach me if you can!)

 I am a big supporter of customizing themes because we spend so much time on our editors everyday and I think it is important to customize it the way you want it.